dynamicstrategies/cardano-card-gateway/README.md

 ##### 2.4.3.1 - Create Smart Contract in Remix

 Once you access Remix for the first you time, you will be presented with a default_workspace.
-In that workspace create a new file in the `constracts` sub-directoryand give it a name ending with ".sol", for example `NeoWindsurfer.sol`.
-Then copy the template smart contract provided in the above steps into this newly created file.
+In that workspace, create a new file in the `constracts` subdirectory and give it a name ending with ".sol".
+For example `NeoWindsurfer.sol`.
+Then copy the template smart contract provided in the steps above into this newly created file.

 You might get a warning advising that you need to understand what you are copy/pasting.
-Check that the pasted code is as in the template and take some time to check what the code is meant to do.
+Check that the pasted code is as in the template and take some time to understand what the code is meant to do.

 <img src="nextjs/public/images/remix_1.png" alt="create smart contract" width="650">

 ##### 2.4.3.2 - Compile the Smart Contract

 Next step is to compile the smart contract.
 Go to the compile menu on the left-hand side and click on the `Compile <<Your Smart Contract Name>>.sol`.
-The compilation should only take a second
+Compilation should only take a second or two

 <img src="nextjs/public/images/remix_2.png" alt="create smart contract" width="650">

-After the code is compiled it is ready to be deployed to the blockchain so you and other can interact with it.
-Note!: After compiling, you will be able to copy the `ABI` of the smart contract, which you will need to past in the Payment Processor (Wert.io) dashboard.
+After the code is compiled, it is ready to be deployed to the blockchain, so you and the payment processor can interact with it.
+Note!: After compiling, you will be able to copy the `ABI` of the smart contract.
+You will need this to paste in the Payment Processor's (wert.io) dashboard in a later step.

 ##### 2.4.3.3 - Connect to MetaMask

 Next, in the `Deploy & run transactions` menu select `Injected Provider - MetaMask` for the deployment of the smart contract.
-This means that you will use your MetaMask wallet to deploy the contract.
-This is important as the contract has a condition that only the owner can withdraw funds from the smart contract, and so the owner needs to be the MetaMask account
+This means that you will use your MetaMask wallet to deploy the contract to the blockchain.
+This is important, as the contract has a condition that only its owner can withdraw funds from the smart contract, and so the owner needs to be your MetaMask account

 <img src="nextjs/public/images/remix_3.png" alt="create smart contract" width="650">